JDoro/jdoro-blog/index.md

 title: JDoro.out.print(blog)
 ---

 This will be a blog to post some of my ideas and feelings on the software.
-I've been working and writing in this space for over a decade, and I'm excited to finally share some of my thoughts and get them out of my head.

 ## Introduction to me
 Howdy!